pydanny/strings/README.rst

 Background
 -----------

+Inspired by my `StringTheory April Fool's Day joke`_, recently I wondered how hard would it be to implement strings the way I want them to be in Python.

-Inspired by an April Fool's Day joke.
+.. _`StringTheory April Fool's Day joke`: http://pydanny.com/fixing-pythons-string-class.html